 The PASSporT for the “rph” claim shall be constructed as defined using the base PASSporT defined in IETF RFC 8225 [Ref 6] and the “rph” PASSporT extension defined in IETF RFC 8443 [Ref 8].

-The procedures defined in IETF RFC 8224 [Ref 5] shall be used to construct and include a SIP identity header for the “rph” PASSporT in the SIP INVITE generated by the originating Service Provider.
+The procedures defined in IETF RFC 8224 [Ref 5] shall be used to construct and include a SIP Identity header for the “rph” PASSporT in the SIP INVITE generated by the originating service provider.

 PASSporT Extension “rph”